 Policy Breakdown

 Shopify doesn't enforce policies the way marketplaces do — there's no account health score or seller badge to lose.
-But Shopify does have an Acceptable Use Policy, Terms of Service, and payment processing rules.
-When they update those, merchants who don't notice can lose their store overnight.
-Here's what changed in 2026.
+But Shopify does have an Acceptable Use Policy, Terms of Service, and payment processing rules, and merchants who don't understand them can lose their store overnight.
+Some of these are longstanding rules worth knowing; a few are genuine 2026 changes.
+Here's how to tell them apart.

 Get policy changes like these in your inbox every Monday.